UlianaKomissarova/UlianaKomissarova/README.md

-# Hi, I'm Uliana 😺
+# Hi, I'm Uliana
 I'm glad to see you here!
-I'm just starting to dive headfirst into the world of Java backend development.
+I'm diving headfirst into the world of Java backend development.
 In general worked with monolitic and microservice arthitectures.